dart-lang/language/working/augmentation-libraries/feature-specification.md

 declaration it augments (hence the name "augmentation").
 It may want run before the original code, after it, or both.
 To allow that, we allow a new expression syntax inside the bodies of augmenting members.
-Inside a member marked `augment`, the expression `augmented` can be used to refer to the original function, getter, setter, or variable initializer.
+Inside a member marked `augment`, the expression `augmented` can be used to refer to the augmented function, getter, setter, or variable initializer.
 This is a contextual keyword within `augment` members, and has no special meaning outside of that context.
 See the next section for a full specification of what `augmented` actually means, in the various contexts.

+**Note:** Within an `augment` member, a reference to a member by the same name refers to the final version of the member (and not the one being augmented).
+The only way to reference the augmented member is through the `augmented` expression.

 The same declaration can be augmented multiple times by separate library augmentations.
 When that happens, the merge order defined previously determines